Whose bits are wiser, GPU | TPU?

-In June 2018 I lucked into a live question during Google's TGIF (internal all-hands Q&A) in Mountain View, a few weeks after they'd hyped TPU v3 at I/O. I asked Sundar Pichai something I'd been wondering: "Outside Google, who's actually using Cloud TPUs right now?"
-He said it was a good question, admitted he wasn't sure, and promised to follow up because no one on stage had an answer either.
+In June 2018 I got a live question in at Google's TGIF in Mountain View, a few weeks after TPU v3 was announced at I/O. I asked Sundar Pichai who was using Cloud TPUs outside Google.
+He said he did not know and promised to follow up.

-Memory hierarchy includes on-chip registers and shared memory for fast access, backed by High Bandwidth Memory (HBM) for capacity.
-NVIDIA added Tensor Cores starting with Volta, providing dedicated matrix multiplication hardware for deep learning.
+On-chip registers and shared memory keep hot data close, with High Bandwidth Memory (HBM) for capacity.
+NVIDIA added Tensor Cores starting with Volta to accelerate matrix math.

 TPUs are ASICs built for matrix multiplication.
 The first generation TPU featured a 65,536 8-bit MAC systolic array delivering 92 TOPS peak throughput.

 Beyond raw compute, TPUs optimize for low-precision arithmetic (INT8, bfloat16).
-Neural networks tolerate reduced precision, trading accuracy for speed and power efficiency.
+Many workloads tolerate reduced precision, trading some accuracy for speed and power efficiency.
 Google scales TPUs into "Pods" using custom torus interconnects.
-Specialization limits flexibility but delivers 30-80x better TOPS/Watt than contemporary GPUs for inference workloads.
+Specialization limits flexibility but can deliver 30-80x better TOPS/Watt gains for inference workloads.

 | Metric | NVIDIA H100 | Google TPUv5e | AMD MI300X |